Sexual assault victim further traumatized after getting forensic exam bill from hospital

-HOUSTON, Texas (KTRK) -- Stephanie McKay went to Memorial Hermann after she was sexually assaulted in September of 2021.
+HOUSTON, Texas (KTRK) -- A woman went to Memorial Hermann Hospital after she was sexually assaulted in September 2021.
 Instead of closure from her attack, she received an $800 bill and she spoke out about it on TikTok.

-"My first thought I was like, 'wait, I'm getting charged $800 for reporting a crime?' said McKay.
+"My first thought I was like, 'wait, I'm getting charged $800 for reporting a crime?' she said.

-While ABC13 doesn't reveal the identity of a sexual assault victim, McKay wanted others to learn from her story.
-She posted an emotional and raw video on TikTok on Wednesday after getting a call from a collection agency asking her to pay the outstanding bill.
+The sex assault victim posted an emotional and raw video on TikTok on Wednesday after getting a call from a collection agency asking her to pay the outstanding bill.

-"I should not have to talk about this on public internet space, but here we go," said McKay.
+"I should not have to talk about this on public internet space, but here we go," she said.

 "Last year I was a victim of sexual assault that happened on my way home by a stranger.
-I'm not going to go into details, it very shocking and unexpected," McKay said.
+I'm not going to go into details, it very shocking and unexpected," she added.

 "I'm going to, at the very least, do what I can do to make sure that this is on record," she continued.
 "So that if this person does it to someone else, that hopefully this is going to be a match and they could catch him."

-Note: EDITOR'S NOTE: The name of the sex assault victim, which was used during our broadcast with her permission, was removed from this article text at her request.